vagnersant/eliasdorneles.github.io/site/blog/getting-productive-with-git-and-your-text-editor.md

 </a>

 You want to get stuff done, you don't want to be spending cognition on your version control tool.
-With Git, it takes a while to get to a point where you don't need to think much about it, at least when you're collaborating on a project with many different people, as is the case in many open source projects.
+With Git, it takes a little while to get to a point where you don't need to think much about it, at least when you're collaborating on a project with many different people, as is the case in many open source projects.